colin986/esact_rnaseq_course/README.md

 wget -q "ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR105/064/SRR10572664/*" -P data/ena
 ```

 ## 2. Preprocessing

-### initial QC of reads
+### Assessement of raw data
 FASTQC serves as an initial quality assessment tool for individual RNA-seq samples, while MULTIQC enhances the efficiency of data quality assessment by aggregating and visualizing results from multiple samples or datasets.
 Together, these tools play a crucial role in ensuring the reliability and accuracy of RNA-seq data analysis.

-### Assessement of raw data

 ```bash
 fastqc -t 70 data/ena/* -o data/quality_test/before/